vijaybais786/openstack/README.md

-Great decision 👍 — OpenStack is very powerful, especially for someone like you who already works in Linux, storage, automation, and infrastructure.
+OpenStack is very powerful, especially for someone like you who already works in Linux, storage, automation, and infrastructure.

 Since you’re strong in Linux admin and exploring CephFS + large infra setups, OpenStack will connect very naturally with your background.